A message from Joe Turner, President and CEO.

 Throughout our 97-year history, the communities Great Southern serves have seen a lot of ups and downs.
 Through it all, we have always stood ready to assist our customers and the towns and cities where we do business.
 Whether it was difficult economic conditions or natural disasters, our customers have always been able to count on Great Southern - not only to be open and serve their needs, but to be an active and supportive partner in their communities.
 Building relationships with customers since 1923 has taught us that people need us the most when times are most challenging.
 We're here and ready to serve.

 We're open for business.

 At Great Southern, the health, safety and well-being of our customers, associates and communities is our top priority.
-Due to varying safety recommendations in the areas surrounding our banking centers, some locations are open to the public, while others remain open by appointment only.
+To help prevent the spread of COVID-19 and in an abundance of caution, all Great Southern lobbies will be available by appointment only beginning Monday, November 23, 2020.
 All drive-thru services and hours remain unaffected.
-Please use our Location and ATM finder to find the location nearest you and determine if an appointment is required before your visit.
-We will be updating the list regularly.
+Please use our Location and ATM finder to find the location nearest you.
+If you need to access the lobby, please schedule an appointment prior to your visit.
 Please avoid banking center visits if you are sick, have been exposed to the virus, or have traveled to a high-risk area.

 Rest assured, we are deeply committed to being responsive to the needs of all of our customers and associates.
 We appreciate your understanding during this time.